2026 AIME II Problems

 Let and so The incircle touches at its midpoint (tangent length from is ), so By Heron’s formula, and therefore The perimeter condition is

 Since is rational, write in lowest terms.
-Then forces writing gives and The perimeter condition then loses entirely: Since we get and must be even, since for odd both factors on the left are odd while the right side is even.
-Writing and simplifying, Both factors on the left are coprime to (as ), so and has the unique solution
+Then forces to be divisible by writing gives and The perimeter condition then loses entirely: Since we get that is divisible by and must be even, since for odd both factors on the left are odd while the right side is even.
+Writing and simplifying, Both factors on the left are coprime to (as ).
+If a prime divided the right side would make it divide their product, a contradiction; hence Now has the unique positive solution

-So and which is an integer exactly when Taking gives with sides and with sides whose perimeters and are indeed in ratio The minimum possible is
+So and which is an integer exactly when is divisible by Taking gives with sides and with sides whose perimeters and are indeed in ratio The minimum possible is

 9.